hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-synccatalog-tok8s" href="#v-synccatalog-tok8s">`toK8S`</a> (`boolean: true`) - If true, will sync Consul services to Kubernetes.
 This can be disabled to have a one-way sync.

   * <a name="v-synccatalog-k8sprefix" href="#v-synccatalog-k8sprefix">`k8sPrefix`</a> (`string: ""`) - A prefix to prepend to all services registered in Kubernetes from Consul.
 This defaults to `""` where no prefix is prepended; Consul services are synced with the same name to Kubernetes.
 (Consul -> Kubernetes sync only)

+  * <a name="v-synccatalog-k8sallownamespaces" href="#v-synccatalog-k8sallownamespaces">`k8sAllowNamespaces`</a> (`[]string: ["*"]`) - list of k8s namespaces to sync the k8s services from.
+If a k8s namespace is not included in this list or is listed in `k8sDenyNamespaces`, services in that k8s namespace will not be synced even if they are explicitly annotated.
+Use `["*"]` to automatically allow all k8s namespaces.

+         For example, `["namespace1", "namespace2"]` will only allow services in the k8s namespaces `namespace1` and `namespace2` to be synced and registered with Consul.
+All other k8s namespaces will be ignored.

+         Note: `k8sDenyNamespaces` takes precedence over values defined here.
+Requires consul-k8s v0.12+

+  * <a name="v-synccatalog-k8sdenynamespaces" href="#v-synccatalog-k8sdenynamespaces">`k8sDenyNamespaces`</a> (`[]string: ["kube-system", "kube-public"]` - list of k8s namespaces that should not have their services synced.
+This list takes precedence over `k8sAllowNamespaces`. `*` is not supported because then nothing would be allowed to sync.
+Requires consul-k8s v0.12+.

+        For example, if `k8sAllowNamespaces` is `["*"]` and `k8sDenyNamespaces` is `["namespace1", "namespace2"]`, then all k8s namespaces besides `namespace1` and `namespace2` will be synced.

+  * <a name="v-synccatalog-k8ssourcenamespace" href="#v-synccatalog-k8ssourcenamespace">`k8sSourceNamespace`</a> (`string: ""`) - **[DEPRECATED] Use `k8sAllowNamespaces` and `k8sDenyNamespaces` instead.** `k8sSourceNamespace` is the Kubernetes namespace to watch for service changes and sync to Consul.
+If this is not set then it will default to all namespaces.

+  * <a name="v-synccatalog-consulnamespaces" href="#v-synccatalog-consulnamespaces">`consulNamespaces`</a> -  [Enterprise Only] These settings manage the catalog sync's interaction with Consul namespaces (requires consul-ent v1.7+ and consul-k8s v0.12+).
+Also, `global.enableConsulNamespaces` must be true.

+      * <a name="v-synccatalog-consulnamespaces-consuldestinationnamespace" href="#v-synccatalog-consulnamespaces-consuldestinationnamespace">`consulDestinationNamespace`</a> (`string: "default"`) - Name of the Consul namespace to register all k8s services into.
+If the Consul namespace does not already exist, it will be created.
+This will be ignored if `mirroringK8S` is true.

+      * <a name="v-synccatalog-consulnamespaces-mirroringk8s" href="#v-synccatalog-consulnamespaces-mirroringk8s">`mirroringK8S`</a> (`bool: false`) - causes k8s services to be registered into a Consul namespace of the same name as their k8s namespace, optionally prefixed if `mirroringK8SPrefix` is set below.
+If the Consul namespace does not already exist, it will be created.
+Turning this on overrides the `consulDestinationNamespace` setting. `addK8SNamespaceSuffix` may no longer be needed if enabling this option.

+      * <a name="v-synccatalog-consulnamespaces-mirroringk8sprefix" href="#v-synccatalog-consulnamespaces-mirroringk8sprefix">`mirroringK8SPrefix`</a> (`string: ""`) - If `mirroringK8S` is set to true, `mirroringK8SPrefix` allows each Consul namespace to be given a prefix.
+For example, if `mirroringK8SPrefix` is set to `"k8s-"`, a service in the k8s `staging` namespace will be registered into the `k8s-staging` Consul namespace.

   * <a name="v-synccatalog-consulPrefix" href="#v-synccatalog-consulPrefix">`consulPrefix`</a> (`string: ""`) - A prefix to prepend to all services registered in Consul from Kubernetes.
 This defaults to `""` where no prefix is prepended.
 Service names within Kubernetes remain unchanged.
 (Kubernetes -> Consul sync only)

   * <a name="v-synccatalog-k8stag" href="#v-synccatalog-k8stag">`k8sTag`</a> (`string: null`) - An optional tag that is applied to all of the Kubernetes services that are synced into Consul.
 If nothing is set, this defaults to "k8s".
 (Kubernetes -> Consul sync only)